AndreaMas/nerf-dataset-creator-plugin/README.md

 The plugin simply spawns cameras around a target, capturing images from them (& additional data).

 A simple GUI is provided to help the user choose:
-- which game object to target; how many cameras are spawned and in what configuration,
+- which game object to target,
+- how many cameras are spawned and in what configuration,
 - how many images are wanted for training testing and validation.

 The output file contains: